Jakobimatrix/multi-language-website-JS/README.md

 5. At every visit all the text/languages needs to be downloaded.

 WordPress Installation:
+0. You need to change some variables at the top of language.js like what languages you like or the link to the pictures.
 1. You need to put the script into */wp-content/themes/THE NAME OF YOUR ACTIVE THEME/js/language.js*
 2. In your WordPress go to Design -> Theme-Editor and choose the "Theme-Functions" (functions.php)
 3. one line below `<?php` you need to add the following lines of code: